 From 22 February 2018 amendments to the Privacy Act 1988 took effect, introducing a mandatory notification procedure for data breaches.

-Hear and Say collects personal information which is required in order for us to carry out our work and deliver hearing health services to the community.
+Hear and Say collects personal information which is required for us to carry out our work and deliver hearing health services to the community.
 We collect information from:

 - Families (parents and children)